mahruf044/Load-Testing-Project-With-JMeter/README.md

 ## Check the summary reqres_Summary_report to get idea of the overall summary.

-## Go to Reports folder and find each test case report of different Concurrent Request.Open the index.html of each concurrent request test case's folder to get the detailed report of each tested concurrent request.
+## Go to Reports folder and find each test case report of different Concurrent Request in different folder.Open the index.html(run it by browser) of each concurrent request's folder  test case's folder to get the detailed report of each tested concurrent request.

 ## Download jmx files from the jmx folder to test these on JMeter app.You can also download the jtl files from jtl folder to generate the report on CLI mode.